 Program Evaluation: Upon completion of each program, Fellows are encouraged to complete a Program Evaluation form to provide detailed information on the outcome of the event and assess learning outcomes.

-The Diversity Fellowship requires approximately 20 hours/month, or 5 hours/week, dedicated to the above responsibilities.
+Time Commitment: The Diversity Fellowship requires approximately 20 hours/month, or 5 hours/week, dedicated to the above responsibilities.
 Fellows are also expected to attend regular bi-weekly team meetings and participate in annual ADI events (i.e. P3, GSP Retreat, etc).

-Qualifying candidates will possess the following:
+Qualifying candidates should possess the following:

 *Note to students on temporary F-1 and J-1 student visas, please visit The Davis International Center. (link is external)